yokoffing/filterlists/README.md

 <br> Hagezi's manually maintained blocklist includes ad and tracker domains seen on the top website lists (Umbrella/Tranco/Statvoo) and extracted domains from his DNS wildcard rules.
 This is the core of Hagezi’s five primary DNS blocklists, which are much larger and more appropriate for DNS-level blocking.

 3) [**yokoffing's click2load filters**](https://github.com/yokoffing/filterlists/blob/main/click2load.txt) (47 rules) | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/click2load.txt)
 <br> (**optional:** Included in `Privacy Essentials`) Turns many third-party audio and video players into [click-to-load](https://unofficialbird.com/gorhill/status/1377613392559636486) placeholders which only load once a user clicks on it.
-Results in faster page load, less bandwidth and browser resources used upfront, and lower privacy exposure (less domains contacted during page load).
+This list speeds up page load, uses less bandwidth and browser resources, and reduces privacy exposure (by contacting fewer domains during page load).
 The player will load by clicking on the placeholder.

 4) [**Privacy Extended**](https://github.com/stephenhawk8054/PrivacyExtended) (17k rules) | [add](https://raw.githubusercontent.com/stephenhawk8054/PrivacyExtended/main/privacy_extended.txt)
 <br> As a fork of [AdGuard Tracking Protection](https://filters.adtidy.org/extension/ublock/filters/3.txt), this list eliminates extra allowlisting caused by different [methods](https://github.com/easylist/easylist/issues/15018) between uBO and AdGuard, and resolves issues faster if the problems are [inconsistent](https://github.com/AdguardTeam/AdguardFilters/issues/139081) between the two.
 Privacy Extended also removes redundant filters found in [EasyPrivacy](https://easylist.to/easylist/easyprivacy.txt).